ZipCPU/wb2axip/README.md

   *This core has been formally verified.*

+- AXISINGLE is a (to be written) core that will also be an [AutoFPGA](https://github.com/ZipCPU/autofpga) companion core.
+Slave's of type "SINGLE" (one register, one clock to generate a response) can be ganged together using it.
+This core will then essentially turn an AXI core into an AXI-lite core, with the same interface as [AXILSINGLE](rtl/axilsingle.v) above.
+When implemented, it will look very similar to the [AXIDOUBLE](rtl/axidouble.v) core mentioned below.

 - [AXIDOUBLE](rtl/axidouble.v) is the second AXI4 (full) companion to
   [AutoFPGA](https://github.com/ZipCPU/autofpga)'s AXI4 (full) support.
 It's
   purpose is to simplify connectivity logic when supporting multiple AXI4 (full)